Fall Bulb FAQs

 Q. I've been told that the bigger the tulip bulb, the better the flower.
 Is this true?

 A. Not entirely.
 It is true, however, that, as a general rule, the bigger the tulip bulb the bigger the flower.
 But bigger does not necessarily mean better.
 The bulbs of a species tulip such as Tulipa tarda, for example, would appear quite tiny beside, say, a large Darwin Hybrid bulb such as 'Apeldoorn'.
-But these small species tulips are some of the most delicate and lovely bulb flowers you can grow.
+But these small species tulip are some of the most delicate and lovely bulb flowers you can grow.
 They're quite hardy as well.
 Tulip bulbs are sold by caliber or size.
 Within any particular type or variety of tulip, the larger bulbs will fetch a higher price than the smaller ones.
 For big showy displays, the larger caliber bulbs are certainly worth the price.
 However, some excellent bargains are to be had by buying lots of smaller caliber bulbs for brightening up a marginal spot in the spring yard.

 Q. Do tulips prefer a sunny or a shady spot in the yard?